 What is the “Great Reset”?

-To better understand the great reset agenda, we'll analyze an article where Klaus himself outlines his three steps to this great reset agenda.
+To better understand the great reset agenda, we'll analyze an article where Klaus Schwab, the Executive Chairman of the World Economic Forum outlines his three steps to saving the world.

-In his article, he explains three steps or what he calls, the three main components of the great reset agenda.
+In the above linked-to article, Schwab explains his three main components of the great reset agenda.

-I want to point out the words he's using:
+Pay close attention to the words he's using:

-- Outcome: He chose the word outcome instead of opportunity.
+- Outcome: Make no doubt about it.
+He chose the word outcome instead of opportunity on purpose.

 To this end, the government should improve coordination.
 (For example, in tax, regulatory and fiscal policy), upgrade trade arrangements, and create the conditions for a “stakeholder economy.”
 At a time of diminishing tax bases and soaring public debt, governments have a powerful incentive to pursue such action.

-I‘d like to remind you that governments don't have any resources.
-They don't produce anything.
+I‘d like to remind you that governments DO NOT have any resources.
+They DO NOT produce anything.